WaypointPro/waypointnomad-docs/index.md

 **How do I delete my account?**
 Email the developer from the email associated with your account.
 We'll delete your account and associated personal information within 30 days.

-**Does Waypoint Nomad track my location?**
+**Does WaypointNomad track my location?**
 Only while the app is open and only to show nearby waypoints and distances.
 We never track location in the background.
-You can revoke location access anytime in iOS Settings > Privacy & Security > Location Services > Waypoint Nomad.
+You can revoke location access anytime in iOS Settings > Privacy & Security > Location Services > WaypointNomad.

 **Why are some pins "locked"?**
 Legendary pins — waypoints that have received exceptional community votes — are available to Pro subscribers.
 Free users get a small number of free legendary unlocks.